plan2net/webp/README.md

 Your version of ImageMagick or GraphicsMagick on the server needs to support WebP (obviously).

-You can test the support of GraphicsMagick with:
+You can test the support of GraphicsMagick with e.g.:

     gm version | grep WebP

 (should return `yes`)

-or using ImageMagick with:
+or using ImageMagick with e.g.:

     convert version | grep webp

 (should return a list of supported formats including `webp`)

+These are examples, check your system documentation for further information on how to verify webp support on your platform.

 # Extension manager configuration